niermann/holoaverage/docs/tutorial.rst

     5. Flat field correction of the reconstructed object holograms by the averaged empty hologram
     6. Alignment and averaging of the reconstructed object holograms

-The alignment and averaging steps of both hologram series, are done iteratively.
-Details on the alignment procedure can be found in
+The alignment and averaging steps of both hologram series are done iteratively.
+Details on the program flow are given in the section :ref:`sec-overview`.
+Details on the whole alignment procedure can be found in

         | T. Niermann and M. Lehmann
         | Averaging scheme for atomic resolution off-axis electron holograms